-The Delaware Society for the Prevention of Cruelty to Animals is a private nonprofit charity.
-It was founded was in 1873 by Ferris Bringhurst and other concerned citizens in response to the mistreatment of livestock being led to market in the city of Wilmington.
+The Delaware Society for the Prevention of Cruelty to Animals is a private, nonprofit charity founded was in 1873 by Ferris Bringhurst and other concerned citizens in response to the mistreatment of livestock being led to market in the city of Wilmington.

 In 2009, a 2,500 square foot surgery facility was added to the Stanton shelter, and the society opened the Jane R. Haggard Spay/Neuter Clinic — the first of its kind in Delaware — providing high-volume, high-quality, low-cost spay/neuter services to the public and animal rescue groups.

 In 2014, Delaware SPCA ended its involvement in animal control and animal cruelty investigations.
 These are now handled by a state agency, the Delaware Office of Animal Welfare.